JesusTheHun/couchbase-starter-kit-cbjs/README.md

 ## Codebase
 Each functional domain is located in `src/domains`.
-The domains themselves declare an sub-router and some business logic.
+The domains themselves declare a sub-router and some business logic.

-In `src/database` you will find the schemas of the documents.
+In `src/database` you will find the documents' schemas.
-We've decided to use the `arktype` library as the runtime validator.
+We've decided to use `arktype` as the runtime validator.

-The types of the schemas are used to create the [cluster types](https://cbjs.dev/guide/cluster-types.html) of the application.
+The types inferred from the schemas are used to create the [cluster types](https://cbjs.dev/guide/cluster-types.html) of the application.
 Thanks to the amazing [cbjs](https://cbjs.dev) library, this will provide us with type safety and code completion for our database operations.

 ## Tests

-You will find the tests in `tests/suites`, where each directory contains the tests suites for each domain.
+You will find the tests in `tests/suites`, where each directory contains the tests of each domain.
 The tests use `vitest` ⚡️and tRPC server-side callers to perform the API tests.

 A helper, `createAuthenticatedTestContext()`, will create a tRPC caller, register and authenticated a new user, so you don't have to do that for every tests.